Gemma 4 just dropped on Modular, Day Zero! Read More →

 @always_inline

-fn __exit__(self):
+def __exit__(self):

 self.dealloc_barrier.complete_dealloc(self.tmem)

 The context manager matters beyond tidiness.
 TMEM must be deallocated only after the epilogue warp has finished reading accumulators.
 If the MMA warp deallocates early, the epilogue reads garbage.
 If it never deallocates, the next kernel invocation fails to allocate.
-Expressing this as __enter__/__exit__ makes the invariant structural: the compiler enforces that deallocation happens at scope exit, and there is no code path that bypasses it.

-The MMA operation itself receives tiles from the pipeline and executes tcgen05.mma instructions, writing results to TMEM accumulators.
+As part of the pipeline, the MMA operation itself receives tiles from the pipeline and executes tcgen05.mma instructions, writing results to TMEM accumulators.

 AMD MI300X: Register-Based Accumulator